CSC207-UofT/course-project-realmatrix/Phase2/Design Document - SOLID.md

 ## 2. closed/open principle
 This emerged in several packages, which promotes the use of interfaces to enable us to adapt the functionality of application without changing the existing code.
-For example, we have a `Sort` interface that's shared among `PackManager` and `CardManager` to sort packs/ cards in date added and alphabetic order.
+For example, we have a `SortInputBoundary`, and `CardInputBoundary` and `PackInputBoudnary` extend this sort input boundary, hence, we ensure this sorting interface is shared among `PackManager` and `CardManager` to sort packs/ cards in date added and alphabetic order.
 We use interfaces instead of superclasses, closed for modifications, and providing new implementations to extend the functionality of our software.